ceph/ceph/doc/rados/operations/user-management.rst

 Modify a User
 -------------

 To modify the capabilities of a user record in a keyring, specify the keyring, and the user followed by the capabilities.
 For example::

 	sudo ceph-authtool /etc/ceph/ceph.keyring -n client.ringo --cap osd 'allow rwx' --cap mon 'allow rwx'

 To update the user to the Ceph Storage Cluster, you must update the user in the keyring to the user entry in the the Ceph Storage Cluster. ::

 	sudo ceph auth import -i /etc/ceph/ceph.keyring

-See `Import a User(s)`_ for details.
+See `Import a User(s)`_ for details on updating a Ceph Storage Cluster user from a keyring.

+You may also `Modify User Capabilities`_ directly in the cluster, store the results to a keyring file; then, import the keyring into your main ``ceph.keyring`` file.

 Command Line Usage